aliaksandr-master/grunto/README.md

 First all tasks from `grunt/client/compile/default.js` and then all tasks from `grunt/client/minify/default.js` will be fired.
 Predictable, you must admit.

-We aggreed that all all tasks named `**/default.js`, fire all tasks in it's folder in the right order.
+We aggreed that all tasks named `**/default.js`, fire all tasks in it's folder in the right order.
 We don't insist on that so it's up to your team but it worked fine for us.

 ##Getting Started